 7. Net Promoter Score® (NPS)

-Last but far from least, the concept of the Net Promoter Score was developed by Fred Reichheld, Bain & Company, and Satmetrix to give businesses greater insight into their customer relations.
-As opposed to a rating provided by your customer regarding a specific purchase or interaction, each customer's score quantitatively measures their general satisfaction and loyalty to your brand.
-Once you've calculated the overall Net Promoter Score, the data will ultimately tell you if your customers are content and willing to refer your products or services to others.
+Net Promoter Score quantitatively measures general satisfaction and loyalty to your brand.
+Once you've calculated your overall Net Promoter Score, it will tell you if your customers are content and willing to refer your products or services to others.

 How to Calculate Net Promoter Score